kieranjol/use-case-test/.github/ISSUE_TEMPLATE/use-case.md

 **How objects relates to our records**
 How would this digital object be represented in a Library Management System.
 Ex.
 One bibliographic record, three items.

+**How objects represented in bag**
+In a high level sense, how is this digital object stored on disk within a bag?
+Ex.
+"Each video file gets its own bag", or " Store all video files in one bag".
 **Additional context**
 Add any other context or screenshots about the feature request here.